Moussa-Mikhail/rename/README.md

 small Python script used to batch rename files using regex

 ## Example usage
-rename.py must be placed in the folder it will be used in (or in a folder in your PATH variable).
+rename.py must be placed in the folder it will be used in (or in a folder included in PATH).
+If placed in PATH then it will called by "rename.py" quotes included in the command.

 Example files before running
 ```